Noncommutative Solitons and Quasideterminants: Twistor description of noncommutative anti-self-dual Yang-Mills equations

 \subsection{Summary and comments}

 Here we can reconsider that the noncommutative Atiyah-Ward ansatz solutions are generated by the two kind of B\"acklund transformation from the seed solutions $b=e=f=g=\Delta^{-1}$ without solving the Riemann-Hilbert problem.
-(The difference of signs in $f,g$ is not essential because they can be absorbed into the reflection symmetry $f\mapsto -f,g\mapsto -g$ of the noncommutative Yang equation.) {}From this viewpoint, let us summarize the previous results.
+(The difference of signs in $f,g$ is not essential because they can be absorbed into the reflection symmetry $f\mapsto -f,g\mapsto -g$ of the noncommutative Yang equation.)
+Firstly, let us summarize the previous results:

 \begin{itemize} \item $\beta$-transformation \cite{MaWo, Hamanaka06_NPB}:

 \item $\gamma_0$-transformation \cite{GHN}:

 \end{itemize} We note that both transformations are {\it involutive}, that is, $\beta\circ\beta$ and $\gamma_0\circ\gamma_0$ are the identity transformations.